onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - Senor [se'njɔ:] n. 先生；绅士
 - B Why, that's the exciting part!
 You can sell your business and become very rich, a millionaire.
 - F A millionaire?
 Really?
 But what do I do with all the money?
-- B Well, Iet me think.
+- B Well, let me think.
 Erm- I know you can stop work, and -er, move to a lovely, old fishing village where you can sleep late, play with your grandchildren, watch football, take a siesta with your wife, and walk to the village in the evenings where you can play the guitar, and sing with your friends all you want.
 - F Mmmm - well ...
 - Fisherman's children Papa, Papa, did you catch many fish?
 - F I caught enough for us today and tomorrow, and also some for this gentleman.
 Please, Senor, have some of my beautiful fish.
 Goodbye Senor.
 Come on children,let's go home.